What Is the Best Wheelbarrow for Landscaping?

 Best Wheelbarrow for Mulching

-Mulch is bulky.
 That means tray size matters.

-But bigger is not always better if the wheelbarrow becomes harder to control, harder to dump, or harder to push over distance.
+A larger wheelbarrow can carry more mulch per trip, but it may also become harder to control, harder to dump, and harder to push over distance.

 For small mulch jobs close to the pile, a standard wheelbarrow may be all you need.